 After the Russian Grand Prix, Helmut Marko decided to make a surprising move.
 Verstappen was promoted to Red Bull team while Daniil Kvyat was sent back to Toro Rosso.
 Many were surprised with that decision but Marko again confirmed that he has an amazing intuition.
 In his debut with a new team, Max won the Spanish Grand Prix at Catalunya Circuit, becoming the youngest driver who has won the Formula 1 race.

-The stream of success continued later in the season when Max finished 2nd at Red Bull Ring and Silverstone, and 3rd at Hockenheim, failing to pick points only once.
-Verstappen confirmed that he can handle the pressure and proved that the criticism does not affect him too much.
-Without any doubt, the best is yet to come from a talented and headstrong lad.
+The stream of success continued later in the season when Max collected six more podiums, failing to pick points just two times.
+Verstappen confirmed that he can handle the pressure and proved that the criticism does not affect him too much, finishing fifth in the championship standings and showing that a bright future is ahead of him.